quadbio/simspec/README.md

 ------
 The more detailed vignette can be seen in https://github.com/quadbiolab/simspec/blob/master/vignette/vignette.md.

+The codes to generate resulted reported in the manuscript (https://doi.org/10.1101/2020.02.27.968560) are deposited in https://github.com/quadbiolab/simspec/blob/master/code_repository/.
+Data can be retrieved from Mendeley Data (http://doi.org/10.17632/3kthhpw2pd).

 ### Reference Similarity Spectrum (RSS)
 To calculate RSS, two inputs are required
 * Expression matrix of the data (expr)